 - Seamless, one-piece GOknit upper

 - Comfortable EVA foam midsole

 - 4mm drop is a nice transition point between standard and zero drop shoe

-- “Rocker” platform in midsole helps promote natural stride
+- “Rocker” platform in midsole helps promote a natural stride